Institute for Christian Teaching

 The seven pillars of columns of the paradigm for and Adventist psychology are:

-1. The Creationist Pillar
+The Creationist

 My first assumption, the fist pillar or fundamental column of this Adventist psychology paradigm, is based on the creationist perspective.
 Creationism is in clear and open opposition to the evolutionist perspective.
 For well over a century, evolution has been the unquestioned assumption of most scientists, including now of course scientist and practitioners in the field of psychology.